 Past experience has shown me that some animals could make it on the land we have, while others would need a feed bag.
 Multiple droughts have enabled us to cull to a core herd of low-maintenance, highly-fertile cows.
 We have both a direction and a destination for our herd, informed by the Pharo Cattle Company philosophies.
 We feel blessed by the opportunity to work with PCC and the other Cooperative Producers.

-My wife Billie and our 3 kids live near Hillsboro, Texas.
+My wife Billie and I and our 3 kids live near Hillsboro, Texas.
 We use management intensive grazing practices and PCC genetics to help heal and get the best production out of our land here in central Texas.
 Getting to work with Pharo Cattle Company and its group of progressive thinkers has been a true pleasure.
 We run our operation mostly on leased ground but would love to show you around.

 Our cattle venture started back in 1987 with 15 cows purchased with all our savings and a low-interest ag loan.
 After several years of breeding conventional cattle with disappointing results, Dave had some key conversations with Kit Pharo.
 And those talks opened the doors to the genetics we needed to become successful.
 If you are ever in our area and want to take a look, please call us.
 We would enjoy talking cows and spending time with you.

 I live in Wheatland, Wyoming and maintain a herd of efficient, moderate-framed Angus and Composite cows.
-I have been breeding my cows to Angus, Tarentaise, and Composite bulls from Pharo Cattle Company from many years.
+I have been breeding my cows to Angus, Tarentaise, and Composite bulls from Pharo Cattle Company for many years.
 My goal is to produce efficient, easy-fleshing, good-natured cattle that optimize hybrid vigor and increase my profits.
 Calving in May and June has greatly reduced my input costs while shortening my calving season.

 Weston Walker is an 8th generation Ozarkian livestock producer who owns and operates Walker Cattle Company.
 The Walker program focuses on producing well-adapted cattle that fit their environment, including temperature extremes, high humidity and endophyte-infected fescue.
 Rigorous selection and adherence to low inputs produces cattle that can excel anywhere in the country and be efficient and profitable.
 The WCC program produces Red Angus & Heat-Adapted Composites.
 Tours and phone calls welcome.